anodyne/nova/README.md

 * added the 1.2.5 update file
 * fixed bug where specification data wouldn't get added to the table for old items if a new field was added
+* fixed bug where deactivated users would retain their account flags (sysadmin, game master, etc) and wouldn't have their access role changed
+* fixed bug where reactivated users wouldn't have a reasonable access role

 ## Version History